Atlantis Play Center: Green Dragon Slide Evokes Fond Childhood Memories

 Be Aware:

-• Entrance fee of $1 (sign on window notes that they don’t take bills larger than a $10)
+• CASH ONLY – Entrance fee of $2 (sign on window notes that they don’t take bills larger than a $10) – kids 2 and under are free.

 • Also a sign reading “no waxed paper” – guess it makes the slides go faster?

-• Limited hours of operation compared to a traditional park.
+• Closed on Mondays and limited hours of operation compared to a traditional park.
 Once I went there and it was closed.

 • Sometimes kids come down the slide too fast and bump into the child in front of them.
 I usually stand near the bottom when its my kids’ turn to come down.